When I travel, I’m a tourist and a traveler.

 Although I like schedule time to get lost and wander the streets of a city, I also enjoy a good tour, which whisks me away and takes the stresses of planning a day’s itinerary and transportation, off my shoulders.

-Vietnam’s budget tours, I discovered, are worthwhile looking into.
-Budget tour operations in Vietnam are seductive and tour operators are everywhere, vying for your business.
-Online, you might pay over a couple of hundred dollars for a one or two day tour that picks you up from your hotel.
+Budget tours in Vietnam are worthwhile looking into.
+Tour packages are seductive and tour operators are everywhere, vying for your business.
+Ordinarily, you might pay over a couple of hundred dollars for a one or two day tour that picks you up from your hotel.
 But walk into Vietnam and sign up for a budget tour and you will easily find yourself paying a fee as low as $20 for an all-inclusive overnight package.
 Yes, Vietnam can offer you jaw-dropping prices, all-inclusive packages and the promise of a good English-speaking tour guide, for prices you might think were a scam.

-What I loved aside of value was that it took the stress of haggling guess-work and transportation and hotel research out of my hands so I could enjoy Vietnam without the worry.
+What I loved aside from the value of a good budget tour, was that it took the stress out of transportation and hotel research so I could enjoy Vietnam without the worry.
 In all cases, it even turned out cheaper than if I planned it myself!

 1. Book your tours and transportation tickets in Vietnam